 “Someone saw the curse mark.
 Look at his neck—wait, don’t look now.”

-Sloan let out a sharp, mocking puff of air.
-She and Gwen exchanged a look that required no words.
 Charlotte and Estelle were already busy dissecting his vintage sneakers, but Gwen and Sloan were looking at the reality.
-That was the boy who had survived an attack by the Dark One as an infant?
+That was the boy who had survived an attack by the Hollow Lord as an infant?
 If the fate of their world rested on a boy who chose to wear off-the-rack cotton to his own sorting, they were all doomed.

 “Now that looks like everyone,” the guide announced, spell-casting a pulsing trail of amber light in the air—a beacon for the herd to follow.
 “Toward the tram, everyone.
 Keep it moving.”